Best Speakers For DJing

 Mackie CR5-XBT – £170/ 6.8KG (pair)

 Mackie has a solid reputation for offering massive value in the world of speakers and monitors, and for a good reason!
 The CR5-XBTs are a great proposition with almost identical features to the Pioneer DJ DM-50BT but at a lower cost.
+That makes them one of the best speaker for DJing when you’re still starting to in your bedroom.

 Similar to the DM-50BTs, the CR5-XBTs are two-way active speakers with an active/passive relationship.
 Their design is minimal, with nothing but a power switch, Bluetooth toggle and volume knob on the front of the master.
 However, unlike the DM-50 BTs, either speaker can be positioned to the left or right thanks to a toggle found at each rear.
 This is great for allowing you to place the master in a position where it is easy to reach those controls.